Buying a home

 Exemptions from transfer tax may apply if you are a first-time homebuyer.
 The type of dwelling you buy as a first-time homebuyer may be a unit in a housing company or an independent property unit, such as a single-family house.

 Transfer tax on housing-company shares is 2% on the debt-free selling price, and it falls due two months after the date of signing the contract.
+In other words, you must pay transfer tax on the entire amount.
 Buyers must complete a transfer tax return form and submit it to the Tax Administration.

 Transfer tax is 4% when you buy a house, which is regarded as an independent unit (= a unit of real estate).
 Buyers must seek registration of title or registration of leasehold rights for the land within six months after signing the contract.
 The place to deal with these obligations is the local surveyor's office of the municipality where the house is located.